NSLS-II-BMM/BeamlineManual/log.rst

 Scan dossier
 ------------

-.. note:: This is a new feature for the 2019-1 cycle

 The BMM data collection system now captures a dossier for each scan sequence that is run.
 The definition of a scan sequence is a call to :numref:`the xafs program (Section %s) <xafsscan>`, which may